What equipment do I need?

 St Martins is committed to offering the same high-quality workshops that embed principles of inclusivity, creativity and collaboration.
 We are limiting class sizes to ensure that we can deliver the individual feedback and group dialogue that are cornerstones of devising.

 Our artists will adapt their practices to the digital space, working with the technology to find new possibilities.
 Children will still be able to create solo and group performances for the camera, transforming spaces and objects in their homes as sets, props and costumes.
 Older students may be asked to do small tasks throughout the week (such as writing, taking a photo, finding a song as creative stimulus or filming a video on a phone) to share with their class.

 Class lengths have been shortened, as maintaining focus online can be more challenging than in person.
-For young people aged 7 – 10, the workshops are 60 minutes.
-For young people aged 11 – 17, the workshops are 90minutes.
+The workshops are 90minutes.